ramancini/ramancini/README.md

 # Hello World, I'm Robert Mancini.
-I am currently in my 2nd year at Rochester Institute of Technology, working towards a bachelor's degree in imaging science.
+I am currently in my 3rd year at Rochester Institute of Technology, working towards a bachelor's degree in imaging science.

-I am most familiar with Python, but I have worked with a small amount of Java and C++ in the past
+I am most familiar with Python and C++, but I have worked with a small amount of Java in the past.

 ## Contact me
 ### Email